MicrosoftDocs/WSL/WSL/recover-distro-disk.md

 /dev/sdc        251G   251G    0 100% /mnt/wslg/distro
 ```

-If the disk is full, then follow [vhd-size.md] to expand it.
+If the disk is full, then follow [this tutorial](vhd-size.md) to expand it.

 # 3) Mounting the disk with wsl --mount to repair it